 The MA in International Development programme at Kimmage DSC is accredited by Maynooth University since June 2016, and as a result of this change, from January 2017 all applications to the programme, whether full-time or part-time/distance, must be made through the Postgraduate Applications Centre (PAC) for Maynooth University.
 On the initial page, search for “International Development” to see the relevant programmes.
 Applicants for the full-time programme should select “MH50N – MA in International Development”, and part-time or distance learners should select “MH51N – MA in International Development (part-time)”.
+Click on the “Apply” link on the right of the programme name to complete the application form.

 Note that applications via the PAC system will be acknowledged but will not be processed until the application fee (€50) has been received, and full supporting documentation has been uploaded.
 If you have not received an acknowledgement of your application within 10 days, please contact the admissions office to check the status of your application.
 You may pay the application fee by credit or debit card, or by direct bank transfer (see How to pay the application fee).